ifls/go/src/cmd/compile/README.md

 may be logically split in four phases, which we will briefly describe alongside the list of packages that contain their code.

-You may sometimes hear the terms "front-end" and "back-end" when referring to the compiler.
-Roughly speaking, these translate to the first two and last two phases we are going to list here.
+You may sometimes hear the terms "front-end" and "back-end" when referring to 涉及到the compiler.
+Roughly speaking, these translate to the first two 前端是前两步 and last two 后端是后面两步 phases we are going to list here.
 A third term, "middle-end", often refers to much of the work that happens in the second phase.

 Note that the `go/*` family of packages, such as `go/parser` and `go/types`,